pranayjoshicse/VerLim.js/README.md

 * Added a new method named "scrollTo", to navigate through the page easily
 * one bug fix showing NaN in theme counter.

-TO-DO : Document needs to be updated for new method, add demo for the same

 =======================================================================================